nikbearbrown/AI4ED/README.md

 - **Encourage Ethical and Critical Thinking**: Use AI tools to spark discussions on AI's societal implications, like bias and privacy, preparing students for a future shaped by AI and ensuring they are ethically aware.

 ## AI4ED Menu: How Gen AI Can Help with Teaching

-1. **Virtual Office Hours Assistant**: Use ChatGPT to automate scheduling, answer common student queries, and provide additional resources during virtual office hours.
-2. **Academic Writing Support**: Collaborate with ChatGPT to assist students in improving their writing skills by offering real-time feedback, suggestions, and guidance on academic papers.
-3. **Lecture Enhancement**: Integrate ChatGPT into your lectures to generate instant summaries, answer student questions, or even create interactive quizzes for a more engaging learning experience.
-4. **Research Assistance**: Speed up your research process by developing prompt engineering skills utilizing ChatGPT to review literature, generate hypotheses, and assist in data analysis, helping you stay ahead in your field.
-Explore applications like Scholar AI and other tools developed for researchers.
-5. **Language Translation Tool**: Overcome language barriers by using ChatGPT as a translation tool to communicate effectively with students, researchers, and collaborators from around the world.
-6. **Automated Feedback System**: Implement ChatGPT to provide quick and constructive feedback on assignments, quizzes, and exams, saving you time while maintaining educational standards.
-7. **Student Support Chatbot**: Develop a chatbot to assist students with general inquiries, course information, and academic resources, creating a more accessible and responsive support system.
-8. **Idea Generation Workshops**: Develop prompt engineering skills to elevate and organize brainstorming sessions with ChatGPT to foster creativity, generate research ideas, and explore new perspectives within your department.
-9. **Language Learning Companion**: Integrate ChatGPT into language courses to provide students with conversational practice, grammar explanations, and cultural insights.
-10. **Text to Video**: Enhance student learning by exploring text-to-video feature in tools like OpenAI's Sora [https://openai.com/sora](https://openai.com/sora).
-Create short documentaries on any topic that can then be used for discussion and analysis.
-Develop prompt engineering skills to create advanced documentaries.
-11. **Midjourney, Dall-E, and Bing Image Creating**: Develop your own custom-made images for your PowerPoint presentations, using advanced prompt engineering skills.
-Promote visual learning.
-You see examples of Midjourney, Dall-E, and Bing images here [https://www.instagram.com/zebonastic.ai/](https://www.instagram.com/zebonastic.ai/).
-12. **Chatbot Application Development Using Zoom Lecture Transcriptions**: Utilize ChatGPT to develop applications that automate administrative tasks and provide personalized support to students by leveraging Zoom lecture transcriptions.
-13. **Syllabus-Learning Outcome Alignment**: Engage ChatGPT in aligning course syllabi with learning outcomes, identifying discrepancies, and suggesting improvements to ensure course content meets educational objectives.
-14. **Real-time Student Assessment and Support**: Implement ChatGPT for developing pre and post-class quizzes, offering real-time assessment, and providing support tailored to individual student needs during courses.
-15. **Integration of ChatGPT with XR Projects**: Enhance XR (Extended Reality) projects with personalized tutoring powered by ChatGPT to offer real-time assistance and feedback, improving the immersive learning experience.
-16. **AI-Powered Grading Assistance**: Streamline the grading process with ChatGPT, automating assignment assessments and providing consistent, constructive feedback to students.
-17. **Personalized Study Guides**: Develop ChatGPT-powered customized study guides that focus on students' individual learning needs, helping them navigate complex course materials more efficiently.
-18. **Automated Course Feedback and Improvement**: Utilize ChatGPT for collecting and analyzing course feedback, providing actionable insights for continuous improvement in teaching methods and course content.
-19. **AI-Enhanced Career Guidance**: Implement ChatGPT to offer personalized career advice, helping students explore career paths, internships, and job opportunities based on their interests and academic background.
-20. **AI-Enhanced Academic Advising**: Leverage ChatGPT for academic advising, providing students with immediate, accurate information on course selection, degree requirements, and academic planning.
-21. **AI-Powered Research Support**: Utilize ChatGPT to assist in research tasks such as literature review, formulation of research questions, and methodology guidance, enhancing research efficiency and output.
-22. **Multilingual Tutoring and Language Support**: Offer personalized language tutoring and support using ChatGPT, helping international students improve language proficiency and academic performance.
-23. **"Semesterization"**: Utilize AI to support the academic structuring process, dividing the academic year into semesters and modularizing courses into self-contained units that can be combined to meet educational requirements, facilitating a broader shift towards modularization in higher education.
-24. **Personalized Co-op and Job Pathway System**: Develop a system using AI to curate personalized co-op and job pathways.
-Integrate skill ontologies with coursework to match individuals with job opportunities that align with their skills and learning outcomes.
+### Virtual Office Hours Assistant
+- Use LLMs (ChatGPT, Gemma, LLaMA) to automate scheduling, answer common student queries, and provide additional resources during virtual office hours.

+### Academic Writing Support
+- Collaborate with LLMs (ChatGPT, Gemma, LLaMA) to assist students in improving their writing skills by offering real-time feedback, suggestions, and guidance on academic papers.

+### Lecture Enhancement
+- Integrate LLMs (ChatGPT, Gemma, LLaMA) into your lectures to generate instant summaries, answer student questions, or even create interactive quizzes for a more engaging learning experience.

+### Research Assistance
+- Speed up your research process by developing prompt engineering skills utilizing LLMs (ChatGPT, Gemma, LLaMA) for tasks like literature review, hypothesis generation, and data analysis.
+Explore tools like Scholar AI for researchers.

+### Language Translation Tool
+- Overcome language barriers by using LLMs (ChatGPT, Gemma, LLaMA) as a translation tool to communicate effectively with a global audience.

+### Automated Feedback System
+- Implement LLMs (ChatGPT, Gemma, LLaMA) to provide quick and constructive feedback on assignments, quizzes, and exams.

+### Student Support Chatbot
+- Develop a chatbot to assist students with general inquiries, course information, and academic resources.

+### Idea Generation Workshops
+- Utilize LLMs (ChatGPT, Gemma, LLaMA) to elevate and organize brainstorming sessions, fostering creativity and generating research ideas.

+### Language Learning Companion
+- Integrate LLMs (ChatGPT, Gemma, LLaMA) into language courses for conversational practice, grammar explanations, and cultural insights.

+### Text to Video
+- Explore text-to-video features in tools like OpenAI's Sora to create educational documentaries.
+[Sora](https://openai.com/sora)

+### Midjourney, Dall-E, and Bing Image Creating
+- Use advanced prompt engineering with Midjourney, Dall-E, and Bing to create custom images for presentations and promote visual learning.
+[Instagram](https://www.instagram.com/zebonastic.ai/)

+### Chatbot Application Development Using Zoom Lecture Transcriptions
+- Leverage LLMs (ChatGPT, Gemma, LLaMA) to automate administrative tasks and provide personalized support by utilizing Zoom lecture transcriptions.

+### Syllabus-Learning Outcome Alignment
+- Engage LLMs (ChatGPT, Gemma, LLaMA) in aligning course syllabi with learning outcomes, ensuring course content meets educational objectives.

+### Real-time Student Assessment and Support
+- Utilize LLMs (ChatGPT, Gemma, LLaMA) for developing quizzes and offering real-time support tailored to individual student needs.

+### Integration of LLMs (ChatGPT, Gemma, LLaMA) with XR Projects
+- Enhance Extended Reality (XR) projects with LLMs (ChatGPT, Gemma, LLaMA) for real-time assistance and feedback.

+### AI-Powered Grading Assistance
+- Streamline grading with LLMs (ChatGPT, Gemma, LLaMA), providing consistent, constructive feedback.

+### Personalized Study Guides
+- Develop LLMs (ChatGPT, Gemma, LLaMA)-powered study guides tailored to individual learning needs.

+### Automated Course Feedback and Improvement
+- Use LLMs (ChatGPT, Gemma, LLaMA) to collect and analyze course feedback for continuous teaching improvement.

+### AI-Enhanced Career Guidance
+- Implement LLMs (ChatGPT, Gemma, LLaMA) for personalized career advice based on students' interests and backgrounds.

+### AI-Enhanced Academic Advising
+- Leverage LLMs (ChatGPT, Gemma, LLaMA) for immediate, accurate academic advising.

+### AI-Powered Research Support
+- Utilize LLMs (ChatGPT, Gemma, LLaMA) for research tasks like literature review and methodology guidance.

+### Multilingual Tutoring and Language Support
+- Offer personalized language tutoring and support using LLMs (ChatGPT, Gemma, LLaMA), aiding international students.

+### "Semesterization"
+- Use AI to support academic structuring into semesters and modularizing courses.

+### Personalized Co-op and Job Pathway System
+- Develop a system using AI to curate personalized co-op and job pathways.

+### Code Generation
+- Leverage LLMs (ChatGPT, Gemma, LLaMA)'s capabilities to automatically create Python code snippets for Kaggle APIs and competitions.

+### Interactive Q&A
+- Develop a chatbot powered by LLMs (ChatGPT, Gemma, LLaMA) for FAQs about platforms like Kaggle.

+### Personalized Support
+- Train LLMs (ChatGPT, Gemma, LLaMA) on forums and discussions to generate personalized responses.

+### Interactive Tutorials
+- Build web-based tutorials where LLMs (ChatGPT, Gemma, LLaMA) explains concepts conversationally.

+### Code-Integrated Explanations
+- Integrate LLMs (ChatGPT, Gemma, LLaMA) into notebooks for plain English explanations of code.

+### Generative Cheat Sheets
+- Use LLMs (ChatGPT, Gemma, LLaMA) to generate concise cheat sheets summarizing key concepts.

+### Automatic Summaries
+- Employ LLMs (ChatGPT, Gemma, LLaMA) to generate bullet-point summaries of solution write-ups.

+### Personalized Digests
+- Train LLMs (ChatGPT, Gemma, LLaMA) on user preferences to deliver personalized summaries of relevant solutions.

+### Comparative Analysis
+- Use LLMs (ChatGPT, Gemma, LLaMA) for comparative analysis of solutions to identify common approaches and unique techniques.

+### Concept Extraction
+- Train LLMs (ChatGPT, Gemma, LLaMA) to identify and explain key concepts in solution write-ups.

+### Interactive Exploration
+- Allow users to query LLMs (ChatGPT, Gemma, LLaMA) for detailed explanations and examples based on highlighted concepts.

+### Concept-Based Recommendation
+- Recommend relevant solutions or tutorials based on concepts extracted from user's current read.

+### Contextual Code Assistance
+- Build a tool with LLMs (ChatGPT, Gemma, LLaMA) for code snippet suggestions based on user's current context.

+### Debugging Help
+- Train LLMs (ChatGPT, Gemma, LLaMA) on common errors and solutions for debugging assistance.

+### Interactive Learning Environment
+- Create a platform for users to ask code pr prompt engineering -related questions and receive LLMs (ChatGPT, Gemma, LLaMA)-generated explanations.

 ## Drafts of Papers in Progress